StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week2.md

 - I got an error while trying to access the activities/home endpoint, i made fixes to the app.py and home_activities. py file, and it worked.

+- I disabled after confirming, and i turned off all cloudwatch and xray commands to save on spend...
+---
 ## Rollbar